 At the very core of ICMA is the mission to promote an ethical culture in local government.
 ICMA promotes ethical conduct through its Code of Ethics, training for local governments, publications on ethics issues, technical assistance, and advice to members.

-ICMA's Knowledge Network provides ICMA members with unlimited online access to the Association's document library, with more than 7,000 forms, brochures, plans, guides, and other materials developed for and used by local governments.
+Knowledge Network provides members with unlimited online access to a document library, with more than 7,000 forms, brochures, plans, guides, and other materials developed for and used by local governments.
 Use the Questions feature to tap the experience and expertise of your colleagues around the world.
-Learn more about the Knowledge Network.

 Who's Who, ICMA's online membership directory, is an essential networking tool that provides contact names, numbers, and career history for each ICMA member.

 The ICMA Voluntary Credentialing Program is a means of defining and recognizing ICMA members who are professional local government managers qualified by a combination of education and experience, adherence to high standards of integrity, and an assessed commitment to lifelong learning and professional development.

 ICMA offers members-only discounts on most publications and services.
 ICMA also offers a reduced registration fee for the ICMA Annual Conference and ICMA University professional development programs and workshops.